-Although not required, the FAFSA application should be completed before December 1 each year in order to ensure a timely response and to meet state grant deadlines.
+Although not required, the FAFSA application should be completed as soon as possible in order to ensure a timely response and to meet state grant deadlines.
 Students who plan to rely on financial aid to take advantage of tuition, housing, and bookstore charge privileges must have all required documentation submitted to the Financial Aid Office accordingly: July 15th for Fall, December 1st for Spring, and May 1st for Summer.
 Students applying for financial aid after these priority deadlines will need to make alternative arrangements for tuition, housing, and bookstore charges until financial aid can be processed.